Learning to Discover Iterative Spectral Algorithms: AutoSpec Framework

 \paragraph{Scenario I: Affine Three-term Polynomial Recurrence.} Set $\rho_k=0$, so $\mathbf{A}_k\equiv \mathbf{I}$.
 Then $\mathbf{C}_k$ follows an affine three-term recursion with constant injection through $\gamma_k\mathbf{I}$. \begin{proposition}[Affine three-term polynomial recurrence] Consider~\cref{eq:three_term_recurrence}.
 If $\rho_k=0$ for all $1\le k\le d$, then $\mathbf{C}_k$ satisfies \cref{eq:affine_three_term} with $\mathbf{C}_0=\mathbf{I}$ and $\mathbf{C}_1=\mathbf{X}$, and for $k\ge 1$,

-\end{proposition} This regime covers classical polynomial iterations defined by orthogonal-polynomial recurrences (e.g., Chebyshev on a spectral interval)~\cite{young1971,varga2000mia,saad2003iter}, polynomial smoothers/accelerations for linear solvers (e.g., damped Richardson and Chebyshev acceleration)~\cite{axelsson1994iter,saad2003iter}, and matrix-free polynomial filters for eigenvalue computations~\cite{saad2011eig,zhou2007chebdavidson,banerjee2016chefsidg}.
-Within \textsc{AutoSpec}, optimizing $\{\gamma_k,\eta_k,\alpha_k,\beta_k\}$ allows the learned method to recover, refine, or interpolate among these designs in a task-adaptive~way.
+\end{proposition} This regime covers classical polynomial iterations defined by orthogonal polynomial recurrences (e.g., Chebyshev on a spectral interval)~\cite{young1971,manteuffel1977tchebychev,varga2000mia,saad2003iter}, Clenshaw evaluation of expansions in three-term polynomial bases~\cite{clenshaw1955summation}, and matrix-free polynomial filters for eigenvalue computations~\cite{saad2011eig,zhou2007chebdavidson,banerjee2016chefsidg}.

 \paragraph{Scenario II: Basis Generation Plus Learned Expansion.} This specialization separates \emph{basis generation} from \emph{coefficient selection}.
 Setting $\gamma_k=0$ for $k<d$ removes the affine injection in~\cref{eq:three_term_recurrence}, so $\mathbf{C}_k$ is generated by a homogeneous three-term recurrence.
-The accumulator $\mathbf{A}_k$ then forms a learned linear combination of these basis polynomials via $\rho_k$, and the final readout selects the output. \begin{proposition}[Expansion in a learned three-term basis] Consider~\cref{eq:three_term_recurrence}.
+The accumulator $\mathbf{A}_k$ then forms a learned linear combination of these basis polynomials via $\rho_k$. \begin{proposition}[Expansion in a learned three-term basis] Consider~\cref{eq:three_term_recurrence}.
 Assume $\gamma_k=0$ for all $1\le k<d$ and assume the readout uses $\eta_d=\alpha_d=\beta_d=0$.
 Then $\mathbf{C}_k$ satisfies \cref{eq:H_three_term} with $\mathbf{C}_0=\mathbf{I}$, $\mathbf{C}_1=\mathbf{X}$, and for $1\le k<d$,

-and the output has the expansion form \end{proposition}
+and the output has the expansion form $\mathbf{C}_d =\gamma_d\mathbf{I} + \gamma_d\sum_{k=1}^{d-1} \rho_k \mathbf{C}_k$ \end{proposition}

-This regime matches a common approximation template in scientific computing: generate a numerically stable basis via a three-term recurrence (e.g., Chebyshev/Legendre/Hermite); and then choose expansion weights to fit a target operator function or preconditioner (via minimax or least-squares criteria)~\cite{varga2000mia,saad2003iter,ashby1991minimax,ashby1992ls}.
-Here, the neural engine learns both components from the spectral probe: $\{\eta_k,\alpha_k,\beta_k\}$ shape the basis, while $\{\rho_k\}$ select the task-adapted expansion, enabling the downstream objective to navigate a broad family of classical approximants within one unified parameterization.
+This regime represents a common polynomial approximation template in scientific computing: generate a numerically stable polynomial basis through a three-term recurrence (e.g., Chebyshev or Legendre polynomials), and then choose expansion weights to approximate a target function on a prescribed spectral domain using minimax or least-squares criteria~\cite{varga2000mia,saad2003iter,ashby1991minimax,ashby1992ls,dunham1982choice}. \textsc{AutoSpec} learns both the recurrence defining the basis and the expansion weights from the spectral probe, and can optimize objectives beyond direct function fitting, such as downstream residual reduction, eigengaps or conditioning.